Family Sins: Reception

-Family Sins received mixed reviews from critics, who compared it to an earlier 1980 psychological drama feature film called Ordinary People.
-Don Shirley of Los Angeles Times had a negative response to the film during its initial 1987 run on CBS, stating, "the only colouring applied to the film is in the self-conscious score by Elizabeth Swados.
+Family Sins received mixed reviews from critics, who compared it to the 1980 psychological drama Ordinary People.
+Don Shirley of L.A.
+Times had a negative response to the film during its initial 1987 run on CBS, stating, "the only colouring applied to the film is in the self-conscious score by Elizabeth Swados.
 But these musical attempts to exalt this material into some form of primeval human drama serve only to reinforce the pervasive chilliness of the film, which is also emphasized in cinematographer Denis C. Lewiston’s drained-out images.
 The performances, directed by Jerrold Freedman, are limited to clenched brows and clouded looks.
-Critics who complained that Ordinary People was too much like a TV movie might revise upward their estimation of that film after seeing how a real TV movie treats similar material."
+Critics who complained that Ordinary People was too much like a TV movie might revise their estimation of that film upward after seeing how a real TV movie treats similar material."
 Steven H. Scheuer, a critic writing for Movies on TV and Video Cassette: 1989-1990, stated that Family Sins was a "sober study of a family in crisis that's more than vaguely reminiscent of The Great Santini and Ordinary People".
 Bernie Siegel and Holli Kenley included Family Sins as a recommended movie in their 2017 self-help book Recovering the Self: A Journal of Hope and Healing, saying that the dialogue is believable and that the film, while outdated, had a realistic abusive family dynamic.